 Data and application mapping can be of immense value to gain a thorough understanding of what data is where, and who has access to it.
 The data mapping process will equip your school with a digital masterplan so you have a detailed reference of data locations across your network.
 This could be in public-cloud locations, on-premises, within secure virtual locations and held within dedicated software applications.

 Data mapping can also shine a light on Shadow IT.
 This refers to the use of systems, software, devices and applications that do not have school or department approval.
 Shadow IT has grown in the last few years with the high level of cloud-computing migrations.
 For example, network users may want to share information, but when they can’t share from within the system, they’ll work around this by downloading information to a private dropbox or personal drive.
-Control over the data is then lost.
+You then lose control over the data.

 Once you have a data masterplan that reveals your data locations, you can build a policy and increase awareness around data compliance violations.
-This will greatly reduce the risk of untracked data being leaked or exposed so you can protect the identity of your students, maintain your security posture and avoid a potential ransom attack.
+By significantly reducing the risk of untracked data leaks or exposure, you actively protect your students’ identities, maintain your security posture, and avoid potential ransom attacks.

 Extend your cybersecurity resources